Anu86/crypto_portfolio/README.md

 # crypto_portfolio
-This application will provide crypto portfolio proposal with price change data across different time period for different crypto currencies.
+This application will provide crypto portfolio proposal with price change data across different time period for different coins.
+The data is normalized & three principal components are identified for the price change data .
+The optimal no. of clusters is identified with elbow method and Unsupervised learning using Kmeans Algorithm helps clustering/segmenting data for the crypto portfolio.